-Volvo Cars is a Swedish luxury vehicles company that manufactures and markets sport utility vehicles, station wagons, sedans and compact executive sedans.
+Volvo Cars is a Swedish luxury vehicles company that manufactures and markets sport utility vehicles, station wagons and compact executive sedans.

 The Atlas Copco Group is a world-leading provider of sustainable productivity solutions and serves customers in 180+ countries with products and services focused on productivity, energy efficiency, safety and ergonomics.

-Atlas Copcowas looking for a solution to support the operator guidance during his complex manual assembly.
+Atlas Copco was looking for a solution to support the operator during his complex manual assembly.
 A solution that eliminates wrong or missing components due to picking or assembly errors.
-The process contains a certain degree of freedom for the operator (higher risk for human error).
+The process contains a certain degree of freedom for the operator, leading to a higher risk for human errors.
 The objective for Atlas Copco was reducing the amount of faulty products.
-HIM tackled the issues mentioned, while introducing a new methodology to onboard new employees by its easy and efficient training capabilities.
+HIM tackled the issues mentioned, while introducing a new methodology to on board new employees by its easy and efficient training capabilities.

 Dorel & Senzer

 Dorel is leader in high quality, safe and fashionable juvenile products such as Maxi-Cosi, Bébé Comfort and Quinny.
-Their outsourcing partner, Senzer, member of Cedris, is a social enterprise that provides work opportunities for operators with certain distance to the labor market.
+Their outsourcing partner, Senzer, member of Cedris, is a social enterprise that provides work opportunities for operators with an increased distance to the labor market.